-- Achieving state funding increases for nursing homes and management care organizations (MCOs).
+- Achieved state funding increases for nursing homes and management care organizations (MCOs).

-- Restoring funding for regional cancer institutes through the Department of Health.
+- Restored funding for regional cancer institutes through the Department of Health.

-- Convincing legislative leaders to increase the debt ceiling for the capital budget to allow for more funding of hospital capital projects.
+- Convinced legislative leaders to increase the debt ceiling for the capital budget to allow for more funding of hospital capital projects.

-- Receiving funding commitments for hospital-related capital improvement projects.
+- Received funding commitments for hospital-related capital improvement projects.

-- Attaining increases in state funding for clients in the areas of human services (e.g. mental health and mental retardation).
+- Attained increases in state funding for clients in the areas of human services (e.g. mental health and mental retardation).

-- Assisting clients through the regulatory process with regard to the recently enacted assisted living regulations.
+- Assisted clients through the regulatory process with regard to the recently enacted assisted living regulations.